AOS55/deltaq/content/posts/Key-Learning-Paradigms-in-Robotics.md

 [^1]: P. F. Hokayem and M. W. Spong, _Bilateral Teleoperation: An Historical Survey_.
 Cambridge, UK: Cambridge University Press, 2006.

-[^2]: D. J. Reinkensmeyer and J. L. Patton, "Can Robots Help the Learning of Skilled Actions?," _Progress in Brain Research_, vol. 192, pp. 81-97, 2009.
+[^2]: D. J. Reinkensmeyer and J. L. Patton, "Can Robots Help the Learning of Skilled Actions?," _Progress in Brain Research_, 2009.

 [^3]: K. Grauman, A. Westbury, E. Byrne, et al., “Ego4D: Around the World in 3,000 Hours of Egocentric Video,” _IEEE Conference on Computer Vision and Pattern Recognition_ (CVPR), 2022.

-[^4]: D. Damen, H. Doughty, G. M. Farinella, S. Fidler, A. Furnari, E. Kazakos, M. Moltisanti, J. Munro, T. Perrett, W. Price, and M. Wray, “EPIC-KITCHENS-100: Dataset and Challenges for Egocentric Perception,” _IEEE Transactions on Pattern Analysis and Machine Intelligence_, vol. 43, no. 11, pp. 4115–4131, 2021.
+[^4]: D. Damen, H. Doughty, G. M. Farinella, S. Fidler, A. Furnari, E. Kazakos, M. Moltisanti, J. Munro, T. Perrett, W. Price, and M. Wray, “EPIC-KITCHENS-100: Dataset and Challenges for Egocentric Perception,” _IEEE Transactions on Pattern Analysis and Machine Intelligence_, 2021.

-[^5]: D. A. Pomerleau, “ALVINN: An Autonomous Land Vehicle in a Neural Network,” in _Advances in Neural Information Processing Systems_ (NeurIPS), vol. 1, 1989, pp. 305–313.
+[^5]: D. A. Pomerleau, “ALVINN: An Autonomous Land Vehicle in a Neural Network,” in _Advances in Neural Information Processing Systems_ (NeurIPS), vol. 1, 1989.

-[^6]: J. Ho and S. Ermon, “Generative Adversarial Imitation Learning,” in _Advances in Neural Information Processing Systems_ (NeurIPS), vol. 29, 2016, pp. 4565–4573.
+[^6]: J. Ho and S. Ermon, “Generative Adversarial Imitation Learning,” in _Advances in Neural Information Processing Systems_ (NeurIPS), vol. 29, 2016.

-[^7]: S. Ross, G. Gordon, and D. Bagnell, “A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning,” in _Proceedings of the 14th International Conference on Artificial Intelligence and Statistics_ (AISTATS), 2011, pp. 627–635.
+[^7]: S. Ross, G. Gordon, and D. Bagnell, “A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning,” in _Proceedings of the 14th International Conference on Artificial Intelligence and Statistics_ (AISTATS), 2011.

-[^8]: D. Menda, M. Elfar, M. Cubuktepe, M. J. Kochenderfer, and M. Pavone, “ThriftyDAgger: Budget-Aware Novelty and Risk Gating for Interactive Imitation Learning,” in _IEEE/RSJ International Conference on Intelligent Robots and Systems_ (IROS), 2020, pp. 1165–1172.
+[^8]: D. Menda, M. Elfar, M. Cubuktepe, M. J. Kochenderfer, and M. Pavone, “ThriftyDAgger: Budget-Aware Novelty and Risk Gating for Interactive Imitation Learning,” in _IEEE/RSJ International Conference on Intelligent Robots and Systems_ (IROS), 2020.

-[^9]: A. Zhang and D. Held, “SafeDAgger: Safely Interacting with Human Teachers in Deep Learning for Robotics,” in _IEEE International Conference on Robotics and Automation_ (ICRA), 2017, pp. 614–621.
+[^9]: J. Zhang and K. Cho, "Query-Efficient Imitation Learning for End-to-End Autonomous Driving," in _Advancement of Artificial Intelligence_ (AAAI), 2017.

 [^10]: S. Ross and D. Bagnell, “Reinforcement and Imitation Learning via Interactive No-Regret Learning,” _arXiv preprint arXiv:1406.5979_, 2014.